priscillashamin12/Movieland-website-react/README.md

-# Getting Started with Create React App
+# Movie Land React Application

 MovieLand is a basic react webpage which displays list of movies and the user can filter out their desired choice.